<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2378/can-capitalism-be-destroyed-without-destroying-the-state</guid>
+<guid isPermaLink="true">https://anarchy101.org/22243/does-current-crisis-inspire-make-radical-changes-your-life</guid>

 </item>